skullskullskull/Archive/README.md

 ## Instructions for Use
 * To install: put `Internet Archive Stream.sh` in /home/pi/RetroPie/roms/ports/ and set it executeable (chmod +x)
 * To run: launch from Ports menu, follow on screen instructions to select games.
-Keyboard required.
+Keyboard and Internet connection required.
 * To remove: delete script from ~/RetroPie/roms/ports and remove ~/.InternetArchive/